 I thought my teen years was it….pimples and all the horror that comes with it would end in the teens.
 At the stroke of midnight, when I turned 20, I’d miraculously be acne/pimple free.
 Alas, that was apparently all a pipe dream!
 Here I am….almost 20 years later, still dealing with freakin pimples on my face.
 Instead of me stating: Skin type – oily…..I need to declare: Skin type: Pimply.
 Urgh.
 Anyways….. moving along….
 Over the years I have tried many products.
 I have used makeup to hide my breakouts, I’ve done nothing, I’ve done everything….
 I am still not pimple free, but I do have less breakouts and my skin is recovering faster.
 How?
 Well….that’s what today’s post is about…sharing with you the products that I use.
 I don’t claim these will work for everybody, as I am not a dermatologist.
-Think of this post as a library of acne products that could help you.
+Think of this post as a library of the best acne products that could help you.
 Comprende?

 I love having an array of cleansers in my collection, to target different skin situations, breakouts included.